Both of Cherwell's SAS Super Pinocchio units are non-powered air samplers that test the microbiological quality of both compressed air and gases.

 Air flow from the compressed supply is regulated through a flow meter before passing through a traditional SAS sampling head.

-It is ideal for use in manufacturing facilities where compressed air monitoring is falling under increasing regulatory scrutiny.
+They are ideal for use in manufacturing facilities where compressed air monitoring is falling under increasing regulatory scrutiny.

 Typical requirements suggest 1,000 litres per air sample in high risk areas, such as: grade A filling lines, grade B clean rooms, operating theatres etc. As the criticality of the area reduces, the sample size can be reduced.
 The aim is to achieve a representative sample; so where higher counts would be expected, a smaller sample produces a more realistic number of cfu to count.